MalgoskaBou/famous_women/README.md

 <h2>Instructions - how to add your own entry to the application</h2>

--  **@Greta Gr** manual, thanks to which you will understand how to add to the application information about a famous woman from your country that you chose:<br />
+-  **Instructions prepared by @Greta Gr**, thanks to which you will understand how to add to the application information about a famous woman from your country that you chose:<br />
 https://docs.google.com/document/d/1BbmCmI4_DhGUXwf7Bd1pcSKOmLbHZjubXdvJf-FtYD0/edit<br />
 ___